How to choose the best course for you

 5. Will I receive the care and support I need?

-Not only can a Yoga teacher training bring about wonderful growth and experiences, it can also bring up hidden triggers and memory of past experiences, which can be challenging.
-Will I have a mentor, someone who can help me integrate what I learn into my teaching journey and support me on my own personal journey?
+Not only can a Yoga studies or Teacher Training course bring about wonderful growth and experiences, it can also bring up hidden triggers and memory of past experiences, which may be challenging.
+Will I have a mentor, someone who can help me integrate what I learn into my personal yoga journey and support me in my own experience?

-And, does the course give me all the knowledge and skills for me to become a competent and confident teacher?
+And, does the course give me the knowledge and skills to become a competent and confident teacher?

-If you think you might want to progress to Post-grad studies, is this organisation able to support you to grow?
-What kind of ongoing support, one to one mentoring and community can they provide after your initial training is complete?
+If you think you might want to progress to Post-grad studies, is this organisation or course provider able to support me to grow?
+What kind of ongoing support, one to one mentoring and community can they provide after my initial training is complete?

 6. Do the practicalities work for me (time, location, cost)?

 Now, down to the admin.
-All of the other points are vital to consider but these more practical things are just as important.
-Does this training fit in with my other commitments?
+All of the other points are vital to consider.
+However, these more practical things are perhaps equally important.
+Does this course fit in with my other commitments?

-Is it at the weekend, weekdays or online study?
-If I miss a day, how much flexibility does it allow to catch up?
+Is the course offered on weekends, weekdays, or online?
+If I miss a day, how much flexibility does it allow me to catch up?

 Ask yourself if you are really willing and able to give a few hours each week to your yoga studies, on top of classroom hours with our faculty.

-And of course, what is the cost vs the value?
-A course may seem ‘cheap’ but is it providing you with the skills, support and experience you are looking for?
+And of course, what is the cost Vs the value?
+A course may seem ‘cheap’ but is it providing you with the depth, skills, support and experience you are looking for?
 Understand what you’re getting for your course fees and how well the course structure suits your schedule.

 Naturally, a course of 500 hours will cost more than a shorter course.
-We encourage you to compare our offering with others, to see what it may cost to eventually reach 500-hours of training in a piecemeal fashion with other training providers.
+We encourage you to compare our offering with others, to see what it may cost if you choose to eventually reach 500-hours of training in a piecemeal fashion with other training providers.

 Need help with your decision?